 Lakeridge Health Oshawa is home to a new Queen’s University Family Medicine residency program.
 Lakeridge Health is one of the largest integrated health networks in the province.
 The city also has another five medical centres and a regional cancer centre.

 Oshawa offers a hub of public transit options, including a deep-water port, full-service airport, direct access to Highway 401 and integrated regional transit.
 GO Transit services Oshawa with numerous daily GO bus and GO train trips to Toronto and to a multitude of destinations.
 Oshawa’s VIA Rail station provides leisure travel for connections across the country, and also serves business travel with daily commuter service.
 In addition, the province is moving forward with its plans to extend Highway 407 easterly from Pickering through to Oshawa.
-Click here for links to these and other public transportation websites.
+Links to these and other public Transportation websites.

 Whether you are a resident, student, visitor or investor, Oshawa is an amazing city with a lot to offer.
 On behalf of Oshawa City Council, I invite you to experience our great city.